 Hi, I’m Ray, a photographer based in Brighton, East Sussex.
-BurnImage is my brand new blog to supplement my equally new gallery portfolio website for Ray Burn Photography.
+BurnImage is my brand new photography website for Ray Burn Photography.

 For ages now I’ve had “make a photography website and blog” on my list of things to do.
 I’ve finally done it!
 It was actually quite complicated as I used WordPress for this blog

 and Adobe Portfolio for the image portfolio.
 Which, let’s face it, is the most important part of a photography site.